Lecodeurenretard/Shooter-game/README.md

 - **Pause**: escape, middle click
 - **Nuke** (remove 20% of total points): K

+## Save encoding
+Highscores are saved in the file _highscores.save_ in binary format.
+It is a successions of strings and integers encoded by [`FileAccess.store_var()`](https://docs.godotengine.org/en/stable/classes/class_fileaccess.html#class-fileaccess-method-store-var), strings being the pseudonym of the player and integers their score.

 ## Credits
 - Fonts:
 	+ Game's font: [lilita one on google font](https://fonts.google.com/specimen/Lilita+One)